 Considering the rapid pace of 21st century technology, we especially need to prepare students for types of media that don’t exist yet.
 This means helping them become as comfortable as possible with the kinds of media that currently exist, since future technologies will be built off of them.

 With Canva, students can effectively create their own websites with a unique URL.
 Have them practice putting presentations together and sharing them on social media channels.
 They can also embed videos and links to other web pages in their presentations, which you can read more about here.

-With this Growing Power of Social Media template, students can practice honing their multi-media skills (and even talk about multi-media at the same time).
+For instance, students can practice honing their multi-media skills (and even talk about multi-media at the same time):

 Teach students to recognize which channels might highlight which kinds of facts, emphasize certain kinds of contexts or angles, and use different tones.
 At the same time, teach them to recognize their own biases, which can influence their perceptions of the media as well.
 It goes both ways.